-Financial assets classified as FVTPL are measured at fair value with unrealized gains and losses recognized through profit or loss.
-The Company's cash and cash equivalents is classified as FVTPL.
+Financial assets classified as FVTPL are measured at fair value with unrealized gains and losses recognized through profit orloss.
+The Company's cashand cash equivalents classified as FVTPL.

 Financial assets classified as loans and receivables and held to maturity assets are measured at amortized cost.
 The Company's receivables are classified as loans and receivables.
 Financial assets classified as available for sale are measured at fair value with unrealized gains and losses recognized in other comprehensive income and loss except for losses in value that are considered other than temporary which are recognized in profit or loss.
 As at September 30, 2014 and 2013, the Company has not classified any financial assets as available for sale.